-Is the grant funding which has been applied for within the limits described for Level 1, Level or Level 3?
+Is the grant funding which has been applied for within the limits described for Level 1, Level 2 or Level 3?

-Does the applicant's project proposal clearly relate to healing Sea Country?
+Does the applicant's project proposal clearly relate to helping the Reef?

-Is the Traditional Owner group/s for the area/s within which the project is proposed managing the project or have they provided written endorsement for the Applicant to conduct the project?
+Is the Traditional Owner group/s for the area/s within which the project is proposed managing the project or have they provided written endorsement for the applicant to conduct the project?

-Stage two - Assessment against criteria
+Stage two-Assessment against criteria